ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 ```

 A route-level handler replaces the built-in response completely, including the `WWW-Authenticate` header.
 If you
-configured [protected resource metadata](#protected-resource), the `resource_metadata` hint disappears with it, so add
+configured [protected resource metadata](#protected-resource), the `resource_metadata` parameter is also removed.
+Add the header
-the header back yourself if clients rely on it.
+explicitly if clients depend on it.

-Use `authenticateWithAnyOf(..., onUnauthorized = ...)` for the multi-scheme form.
+For routes that accept multiple authentication schemes, use `authenticateWithAnyOf(..., onUnauthorized = ...)`.

 ### Do not reuse your client ID as the audience {id="audience-overlap"}

 If `bearer { audience }` contains the `clientId` from your `oauth { }` block, an ID token issued for login can pass as
 an access token for your API, unless the provider marks it with a `token_use` or `typ` claim.
 Not all providers do.

-Give your API its own resource identifier:
+Assign your API its own resource identifier:

 ```kotlin
 oidc.identityProvider("auth0") {